N-Coder/syncplan/README.md

 running our evaluation on the larger instances in the larger datasets can take a very long time when not parallelized on a cluster.
-The [tools](tools) directory contains many scrips helping with automating the evaluation, see the following for their usage.
+The [tools](tools) directory contains many scrips helping with automating the evaluation, see the following for examples of their usage.
 The following bash commands set up MongoDB and Slurm within Docker containers, run the build, generate some test data and perform the evaluation on a small data set, yielding the plot shown below.